Duck bigarade is the original duck l’orange.

 - Salt your duck breast halves at least 30 minutes before you begin.
 Let them rest at room temperature during this time.

 - Heat the duck fat in a medium saute pan over medium-high heat for 1 minute.
 Meanwhile, pat the duck breasts dry with a paper towel.
-Lay the breast halves down in the hot fat and cook, undisturbed, for 5-8 minutes.
+Lay the breast halves down in the hot fat and cook, undisturbed, for 5 to 8 minutes.
 Listen for a steady sizzle, nothing too violent.
 If the sizzle gets to fierce, turn the heat down to medium.

 - Check the skin of the breasts: If they are browned and crispy, turn them over.
 If not, give them another minute or two.
-After the breasts are turned, cook for another 2-3 minutes.
-You might also want to "kiss" the edges of the breast, just to brown them well.
-When the breasts are cooked, set aside on a cutting board and tent with foil while you make the sauce.
+After the breasts are turned, cook for another 2 to 3 minutes.
+You might also want to "kiss" the thicker side edges of the breast, just to brown them well.
+When the breasts are cooked, set aside on a cutting board and grind black pepper on the skin.

 - To serve, lay down some sauce, top with slices of the breasts.
 Garnish with thin slices of orange.
 It's excellent with mashed potatoes or a wild rice pilaf.